pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 Codename:	focal
 ```

-5. Check your running MAAS install (by looking at the information on the bottom of the machine list) to make sure you're running the latest Beta 3.0 release.
+5. Check your running MAAS install (by looking at the information on the bottom of the machine list) to make sure you're running the 3.0 release.

-6. If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS Beta 3.0.
+6. If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.0.

-<a href="#heading--upgrading-from-maas-2-9-to-3-0"><h3 id="heading--upgrading-from-maas-2-9-to-3-0">Upgrading from MAAS 2.9 to MAAS 3.0 Beta</h3></a>
+<a href="#heading--upgrading-from-maas-2-9-to-3-0"><h3 id="heading--upgrading-from-maas-2-9-to-3-0">Upgrading from MAAS 2.9 to MAAS 3.0</h3></a>

 1. Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-2. Add the MAAS 3.0 Beta PPA to your repository list with the following command, ignoring any apparent error messages:
+2. Add the MAAS 3.0 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```
-sudo apt-add-repository paa:maas/3.0-next
+sudo apt-add-repository paa:maas/3.0
 ```

 3. Run the MAAS upgrade like this: